Esshahn/pyscraper/README.md

 ```

 # pyscraper
-Python scripts scraping product websites that will send you an email if a defined price is reached.
+Python script scraping product websites that will send you an email if a defined price is reached.
 Currently supporting Amazon and the Nintendo Store.

 based on https://www.youtube.com/watch?v=Bg9r_yLk7VY
 and adapted by Ingo Hinterding

-The script takes a JSON file containing URLs of products on Amazon and a desired price to check for.
+The script takes a JSON file containing URLs of products and a desired price to check for.
 If the current price is equal or lower than the desired price, it sends an email to the specified account.

 Note that the price scraped from the website is converted based on german currency notation, e.g. "1.234,56 €".
 You might want to adapt it to your currency notation.